 - Molecular basis of sensory systems and extracellular signalling

-- Genome-wide chromatin analysis in yeast to study gene regulation and DNA repair
+- Genome-wide chromatin analysis to study gene regulation and DNA repair

 - Control of Dictyostelium chemotaxis and morphogenesis